hackclub/middleman/README.md

 Airtable.js's persistent retry logic is why we built this in the first place, so we don't really recommend using it.
 If you must though, it already has some built-in ways to handle this.

 You can just set `AIRTABLE_ENDPOINT_URL="https://middleman.hackclub.com/airtable"`

+## Deployment

+We deploy using fly.io using our [GitHub action](.github/workflows/fly.yml).
+This means anything pushed to main will automatically make & deploy a new build.
+Use this knowledge wisely.